 POLICY DEVELOPMENTS DESCRIPTION 2014 Western Cape Climate Change Response Strategy In line with the National Climate Change Response Policy, the Strategy takes a two-pronged approach to addressing climate change through: Mitigation: Contribute to national and global efforts to significantly reduce GHG emissions and build a low carbon economy Adaptation: reduce climate vulnerability and develop the adaptive capacity 2014 Western Cape Climate Change Response Implementation Framework Framework outlines each focus area to identify impact potential or benefit for priority programmes and to discuss the opportunities for and barriers to the implementation of priority programmes, as identified in the Change Response Strategy.
-2012 Western Cape Energy Consumption and CO 2 Emissions Database Reports ' Las at district and local government levels.
-It provides a 2009 baseline for SmartAgri The Smart Agriculture for Climate Resilience (SmartAgri) project was a collaborative project between the Western Cape Department of Agriculture and the Western Cape Department of Environmental Affairs & Development Planning, and the University of Cape Town's African Climate and Development Initiative.
+2012 Western Cape Energy Consumption and CO 2 Emissions Database Reports Provide an overarching energy consumption and CO2e emissions inventory.
+The database disaggregates the information by sector, as well as at district and local government levels.
+It provides a 2009 baseline for the tracking of energy consumption and CO2e emissions reductions over time.
+It includes a report for the Western Cape, as well as district summary reports.
+SmartAgri The Smart Agriculture for Climate Resilience (SmartAgri) project was a collaborative project between the Western Cape Department of Agriculture and the Western Cape Department of Environmental Affairs & Development Planning, and the University of Cape Town's African Climate and Development Initiative.
 SmartAgri has provided a road map for actionable and prioritised initiatives that will take the agricultural sector road towards greater resilience in the face of climate challenges.